 Moving on to developing content for your internal knowledge base: this is where you create the actual information your team will use.
 You want to aim for clarity and helpfulness.
 Think about what your team really needs to know, and present it in a straightforward, no-nonsense way.
 Keep your sentences short, your instructions clear, and get straight to the point.

+Remember, it's not just about text.
 Your content can be much more engaging with the addition of multimedia.
-Including images, video editing, or diagrams can make complex ideas easier to grasp and add an extra layer of clarity.
+Including images, videos, or diagrams can make complex ideas easier to grasp and add an extra layer of clarity.
 Think of these as visual aids that enhance understanding.

 It’s also important to write in a way that everyone can understand.
 Your team is diverse, with varying levels of expertise and backgrounds.
 So, avoid complicated jargon or technical lingo.
 Aim for simplicity and inclusivity in your language to ensure that all team members can benefit from the knowledge base, no matter their role or experience level.